GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Memory

-`useMemoryStatus` React hook for getting memory status of the device
+`useMemoryStatus` Utility for getting memory status of the device

 ```js
 import React from 'react';